Magic Ring Stitch Calculator

 Results are estimates.
 Actual results vary by gauge, tension, yarn, and hook size.

-About this Magic Ring Stitch Calculator
+About this Magic Ring Calculator